ejball/XmlDocMarkdown/docs/index.md

 * `--dryrun`: Executes the tool without making changes to the file system.
 * `--quiet`: Suppresses normal console output.
 * `--newlines (auto|lf|crlf)`: Indicates the newline used in the output.
 Defaults to `auto`, which uses CRLF or LF, depending on the platform.

+## Class Library: XmlDocMarkdown.Core

+`XmlDocMarkdown.Core` can also be used as a class library.
+Call `XmlDocGenerator.Generate` with the desired input path, output path, and `XmlDocMarkdownSettings`.